 In response to the health crisis caused by COVID-19, grassroots innovation by forward-thinking Shawmut employee owners led to an intuitive, industry-leading platform.
 Built entirely in-house and leveraging the power of Microsoft Azure, Shawmut effectively developed and rolled out Shawmut Vitals—a dynamic, no-touch health screening platform.

-Excerpt from from Microsoft
+Excerpt from Microsoft

 Typically, Friday the 13th carries its own impending dread.
 Call it coincidence, bad luck, or what you will, but in March 2020, Friday the 13th brought a new type of unease as the COVID-19 health crisis shut down businesses and operations across the country.
 With local shutdown mandates bringing nearly half its job sites across the United States to a screeching halt, Shawmut Design and Construction quickly realized how dire things could get without a viable solution for keeping its teams safe and healthy while continuing to work onsite.